Roofing terms can be confusing.

 The lower slope is usually covered in shingles or tiles, while the upper slope is generally made from metal and provides extra ventilation.

-Gambrel roofs have two slopes on it with one slope much steeper than the other.
+Gambrel roofs have two slopes, one much steeper than the other.

 This type of roof is often used on barns and other buildings where you need a lot of space.
 It is named after the Medieval word meaning a horse’s hock or leg.